libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 # Draw operations

-Up until now, ruby-vips has been purely functional, in other words, all operations created new images, and no operations modified the objects they were passed as arguments.
+Up until now, ruby-vips has been purely functional, in other words, all operations created new images, and no operations modified their arguments.

-For example, you could draw a circle on an image, but you were given a new image back and the original was not modified.
+For example, you could draw a circle on an image, but you were given a new image back and the original was not changed.

 ```ruby
 y = x.draw_circle 255, 50, 50, 10, fill: true
 ```

-This would take image `x`, make a copy of it in memory, draw a circle with centre at (50, 50) and radius 10 filled with pixels of value 255, and return this new image as `y`.
+This takes image `x`, makes a copy in memory, draws a circle with centre at (50, 50) and radius 10 filled with pixels of value 255, and returns this new image as `y`.

-This purity has the huge advantage of allowing safe sharing: if another part of your program is using image referred to by `x`, it won't see a circle unexpectedly appear on its image.
+Purely functional operations have the huge advantage of allowing safe
+sharing: if another part of your program is using image referred to by `x`, it won't see a circle unexpectedly appear on its image.
 This is fine for small images, but can become very slow for large ones.
 And what if you want to draw a series of circles?
 It becomes very painful indeed.
 For example:

 ```ruby
 #!/usr/bin/ruby